saurshaz/markdown-cv/index.md

 Sr. Full Stack Architect (Cloud/Data/UI)
 Goa, India | +91-987-3838-958 | saurabh.sh@pm.me

+## OBJECTIVE
+Seeking a challenging role to leverage my extensive experience in web development, data engineering, and cloud management.
+My goal is to utilize my skills in architecting technical solutions, application analysis, and client interaction to contribute to high traffic, scalable systems.
+I am particularly interested in positions that allow for the exploration of Big Data based solutions.
+I am committed to professionalism that lasts and building lasting relationships.

 ## PROFILE
+- Highly skilled and experienced data engineer with a strong background in building scalable data pipelines, ETL processes, and data analytics platforms.
+- Proficient in interacting with various APIs and using advanced data tools.
 - A seasoned Full Stack Architect with over 15 years of experience in the software industry.
 - Specializing in Web Development, Cloud/Data Engineering, and UI technologies.
 - Proficient in Node.JS, Java, Python, and various JavaScript technologies including Polymer, React.JS, React-Native, Expo, Angular, and Vanilla JavaScript.